Justine-Gouaux/Justine-Gouaux.github.io/README.md

-# Hello World, I'm Justine :wave:
+# Hello World, I'm Justine 👋

 I'm a French developer based near to Paris, learning to code since a couple years after a decade being a pastry chef :cake: